From the airport to the city centre Kenya

 Bike, scooters & co Kenya

 Don't rely on bicycles or scooters to get around town.
 Instead, boda-boda or piki-piki, Kenya's motorcycle cabs, have invaded the country.
-In the city, as in the countryside, this means of transport competes with the matatus.
-It is very practical if you want to avoid traffic jams and for short distances.
-The drivers are generally careful and can even drive you across the tracks, but it is not compulsory to wear a helmet, so it is better not to be too careful about safety.
-Some travelers who go to Kenya for a long stay invest in a motorcycle upon arrival (US$1,000 for a basic Honda) and sell it upon departure.
-This is an attractive option for lovers of absolute freedom, provided that they skip the national parks and are experienced drivers, used to African driving and well insured.
-For cyclists, there is the Karura Forest in Nairobi, the Limuru area with its incredible views of the tea plantations, Diani, Malindi and Watamu, a good way to explore the coast, and Naivasha, where many lodges offer mountain bike rentals to explore the Hells Gate National Park.
-Cyclists can even consider a multi-day mountain bike safari; some local agencies offer eco-safaris on foot, bike or horseback, another way to discover Kenya, off the beaten track, in total freedom and taking time to discover and meet people.
+In town, as in the countryside, this means of transport competes fervently with the matatus.
+Very practical for avoiding traffic jams and for short distances.
+Drivers are generally cautious and can even take you across tracks, but passenger helmets are not compulsory, so it's best not to be too fussy about safety.
+Some travellers who leave for a long stay in Kenya invest in a motorcycle on arrival (a basic Honda costs US$1,000) and sell it on departure.
+A tempting option for lovers of absolute freedom, as long as you skip the national parks and are an experienced driver, used to African driving and well insured.
+As for cyclists, they'll find what they're looking for in Nairobi's Karura forest, in the Limuru region, which offers incredible views of tea plantations, in Diani, Malindi or Watamu, a good way to explore the coast, or in Naivasha, where many lodges offer mountain bike hire to explore the Hells Gate National Park.
+Cyclists can even consider a multi-day mountain bike safari; some local agencies offer eco-safaris on foot, bike or horseback.

 With a driver Kenya

 Convenient for driving in and around major cities.
 Prices are quite high, but drivers are generally honest and don't try to rip you off.
 There are no meters in the vehicles, so agree on the fare before you get in.
 There are several cab companies.
 The safest, most comfortable and most expensive, of course, are the cabs you'll find just outside the major hotels.
-Don't be fussy about the condition of the vehicle, be sure of your destination and set the fare before you get in.
 Uber has also entered the Kenyan market, and in Nairobi it works very well!
-For this, you'll need a phone with a local chip.
+A phone with a local chip is essential.

 By car Kenya